abdulhalimzhr/vouchat/README.md

 ### What should I have included in this solution?
 Was I short on time and not able to include something?

-One feature was not implemented in this solution due to short on time, which was the "typing indicator" feature.
+- Some feature was not implemented in this solution due to short on time, which was the "typing indicator" feature.
 This feature should allow a user to see when others are typing a message in the room chat.
+Also "joined room" notification, which should allow a user to see when others join the room chat.

 ---